Mattermost supports plugins, which allow users to customize and extend the platform by adding specific features.

 - When you want to build integrations that are managed by your Mattermost server

-There are two main types of plugins:
+There are two main types of plugins, both of which are supported in Team and Enterprise Editions:

 - Server plugins: Makes it easier to integrate with third-party systems such as JIRA, GitLab or Jenkins.
 A sample plugin for a video and audio call system such as Zoom and Skype for Business is currently in progress.

-Later in upcoming releases, the Enterprise Edition will support server plugins that enable you to extend Mattermost functionality to meet a specific, complex requirement such as profiling performance metrics, and to implement highly customized compliance rules for information barriers.
+Later in upcoming releases, the Enterprise Edition will also support plugins that enable you to extend Mattermost functionality to meet a specific, complex requirement such as profiling performance metrics, and to implement highly customized compliance rules for information barriers.

 Set Up Guide¶